nathan-nguyen/algo/codeforces/12D_/README.md

 # ball

-The current solution is wrong but the main idea is using Fenwick Tree.
+The current solution is TLE but the main idea is using Fenwick Tree.